gwygonik/acModules/README.md

 # acModules

-A collection of modules for VCV Rack, with both Dark and Light panels.
+A collection of useful modules for VCV Rack, with both Dark and Light panels.

 > [!IMPORTANT]
 > 2.0.2 DOES fix crashes on Windows and Linux on all modules *except* Chord4Roy.
 A solution has been found and a new release (2.0.3) will come later this week.
 Stay tuned!